7 min read

 25Mar

 Look out for binding contracts for sale.
 A business will not qualify for BPR if it is subject to a binding contract for sale at the time of the transfer.
-Unfortunately, many an estate is caught out by this due to the way the company’s articles of association or shareholders agreement were drafted.
-If the shareholders or partners enter into an agreement to purchase a deceased shareholder or partner’s interest in the business on death then BPR will not be available if the agreement binds the personal representatives of the estate.
-If the personal representatives are not obliged to sell the interest to the surviving shareholders then BPR won’t be lost, so it is perfectly fine for business owners to enter into ‘cross-option agreements’ with each other.
+Unfortunately, many estates are caught up in this due to how the company’s articles of association or shareholders agreement were drafted.
+If the shareholders or partners enter into an agreement to purchase a deceased shareholder or partner’s interest in the business on death, then BPR will not be available if the agreement binds the personal representatives of the estate.
+If the personal representatives are not obliged to sell the interest to the surviving shareholders, then BPR won’t be lost, so it is perfectly fine for business owners to enter into ‘cross-option agreements’ with each other.

 A Letter Of Wishes usually states that the spouse is to be treated as the main beneficiary of the trust whilst they are still alive.
 Upon their death, it could direct that the trust be wound up and assets distributed to the beneficiaries, or it could continue to run.
 While BPR remains available, the business assets can stay in the trust and avoid charges where 100% relief is available.
 If the assets only qualify for 50% relief, then charges may apply:

-1) Property & Financial Affairs Lasting Power of Attorney (P&F LPA):
+Property & Financial Affairs Lasting Power of Attorney (P&F LPA)

 Providing the LPA doesn’t contain any instructions that restrict the attorney’s power to only personal finances; they will be able to deal with the donor’s personal and business affairs.
 However you may not want to mix the two.

-2) A Business or Commercial LPA (BLPA): Technically there is no such thing as a Business LPA.
-Though it is commonly used a a succession planning tool.
+Technically there is no such thing as a Business LPA.
+Though it is commonly used as a succession planning tool.
 It is a restricted personal P&F LPA called a Business or Commercial LPA.

 A BLPA gives restricted authority for attorneys to make decisions about your commercial activity.
 It is a separate document from any other LPA.
 It is a Property and Financial Affairs LPA tailored according to the business and considers its articles of association and shareholder or partnership agreements.
 You can have a BLPA that clarifies to your attorneys where the authority starts and ends.

-BLPA: The instruction would state "My attorneys only have the authority to use my business accounts and make decisions relating to my business.
+The instruction would state "“My attorneys only have the authority to use my business accounts and make decisions relating to my business.
 They are not permitted to use my personal account or make decisions about my personal finances.”

 What happens if no LPA has been put in place for your business?